christabor/flask_jsondash/README.md

 `app.config['JSONDASH_MAX_PERPAGE'] = 50`: The number of results to show per page.
 Remaining results will be paginated.

-## Static assets config flags
+### Static asset config options

 By default, all assets (css/js) will be loaded remotely by popular CDNs recommended for the given charting library.

 However, you might want to ensure assets are always available, or cannot access them because of network/proxy issues.
-If you would like use your own local assets specified inside of the [settings.py](flask_jsondash/settings.py) file, you can download them, put them in your app somewhere, and then tell jsondash where they should be loaded from (using the standard flask `url_for('static', filename=XXX)` pattern.)
+If you would like to use your own local assets specified inside of the [settings.py](flask_jsondash/settings.py) file, you can download them, put them in your app somewhere, and then tell jsondash where they should be loaded from (using the standard flask `url_for('static', filename=XXX)` pattern.)

 Just add a `static` key in your `JSONDASH` config with these values like so: